-The Board encourages the Company's stockholders and others who are interested in communicating with the independent directors as a group to do so electronically by clicking on email@example.com on our corporate governance website located at http://investor.digitalglobe.com or by mail addressed to: Corporate Secretary, DigitalGlobe, Inc., 1601 Dry Creek Drive, Suite 260, Longmont, Colorado 80503.
+The Board encourages the Company's stockholders who are interested in communicating with the independent directors as a group to do so electronically by clicking on email@example.com on our corporate governance website located at http://investor.digitalglobe.com, by email to firstname.lastname@example.org, or by mail addressed to: Corporate Secretary, DigitalGlobe, Inc., 1601 Dry Creek Drive, Suite 260, Longmont, Colorado 80503.

 Correspondence received that is addressed to the independent directors will be reviewed by our general counsel or his/her designee, who will regularly forward to the independent directors all correspondence that, in the opinion of our general counsel, deals with the functions of the Board or committees thereof or that the general counsel otherwise determines requires their attention.
 Directors may at any time review a log of all correspondence received by the Company that is addressed to the independent directors and request copies of any such correspondence.
 Concerns relating to accounting, internal controls or auditing matters are immediately brought to the attention of the Audit Committee and handled in accordance with procedures established by the Audit Committee with respect to such matters.